undoLogic/setupCase-boilerplate/README.md

 #### 8.1 Program with CodeBlocks

-Use our CodeBlocks to convert your approved visuals into working software.
+We develop with a modular programming process by harnessing standarized blocks of code.

 https://codeblocks.setupcase.com

 Search for the specific code fragments in order to convert the finalized visuals into working systems

-#### 8.2 Connect MySQL Database
+#### 8.2 Integration with SetupCase Plugin Module

-Now we are ready to connect a database to our software application, which will enable us to save data and interact with previously saved data.
+Our solution will give a clear development path:
+- Url based language switching
+- Authentication
+- MySQL database environments
+  - with server based credentials
+  - source files do not store any private credentials
-- We are only going to make minor changes to the CakePHP framework so we have a simple upgrade path in the future
+- We are only going to make minor changes to the CakePHP framework core so we have a simple upgrade path in the future

 1. open BaseApplication.php (vendor\cakephp\cakephp\src\Http)
 ```php